Cold Season Tea

-Cold Season is a soothing all organic herbal tea specifically formulated for use during the cold weather season.
-We start with the warming herbs traditionally used in Ayurveda–Ginger, Cardamom, Cinnamon and Clove–known as heating herbs that can help to support respiratory and bronchial function.
-The blend is complemented with Peppermint, Eucalyptus and Basil, herbs traditionally used for their warming and invigorating properties.
-So when the cold weather season arrives, relax and sip a steaming cup of Cold Season tea to help keep your internal fire blazing.*
+Yogi Cold Season tea is a soothing, all-organic tea specifically formulated for use during the cold weather season.
+We start with Ginger, Cardamom, Cinnamon and Clove, known in Ayurveda as “heating herbs.”
+This warming blend is complemented with Licorice, Eucalyptus, Tulsi and Orange Peel, herbs traditionally used to support respiratory function.
+When the cold weather arrives, relax and sip a delicious cup of Yogi Cold Season tea to help keep your internal fire blazing.*

 Valerian is a hardy perennial flowering plant, with heads of sweetly scented pink or white flowers, the fragrant flowers of which were used as a perfume in the sixteenth century.
 Today, valerian root is a herb that promotes relaxation and is widely used in Europe because of its calming effect.
 Valerian works best when taken right at bedtime to calm the mind to promote sleep.

 Peppermint is a perennial plant that produces light purple flowers and green leaves with serrated edges.
 Commonly used as a flavoring in products such as candy, chewing gum, toothpaste, and ice cream, peppermint also has been used traditionally to cool the body by promoting sweating, which can help support the respiratory system.
 Peppermint has also been widely used to support digestion and to soothe an occasional minor upset stomach.

 Oregano Leaf is a close botanical and chemical cousin to thyme and savory, which are all in the mint family.
 Traditionally, oregano was used to help soothe indigestion and to support lung and sinus function.